harigithub1/AutomationFramework/README.md

 - ``mvn clean test -POnlineCloudSequential``

 ## To Run Tests on Browserstack device
-- For parallel testing use testngCloud.xml file and run the xml file.
+- For parallel testing use parallel testNG cloud xml files.
 - Update Thread count in testngCloud.xml
-- Update Tag in TestNGParallelRunner1,2 for mobile
+- Update Tag in TestNGParallelRunner1Mobile,2 for mobile
 - Update Tag in TestNGParallelRunner1Online,2 for online

-## Features:
+## Framework Features:
-- Mobile App Testing
+- Mobile App Testing (On both local and cloud)
-- Web App Testing
+- Web App Testing (On cloud)
 - Parallel Testing
-- Local device Testing
+- Jira integration
-- Cloud device Testing
+- Jenkins integration

 ## Setup for Cloud Execution (BrowserStack)
 - Generate app url using